1. Using a Google Group as a shared inbox

 If you open Google Calendar, then on the lefthand side, at the bottom, is a section called ‘Other Calendars’.
 Next to that title is a + icon - if you click this, you get a dropdown - near the bottom, select ‘From URL’.
 Now copy one of the calendar feed urls from Hrvey, and paste it in the dialog in Google Calendar.
 Congratulations, you’ve imported absence from Hrvey into your calendar!

 The way calendar feeds (the iCal format) works is that the calendar in question periodically checks if there’s been any changes.
 How often it checks depends on the calendar - from our testing it looks like Google Calendar can take about 8 hours between checks.
 So if you book new leave shortly after a refresh, it will take some hours before Google Calendar will refresh again.
 This is unfortunately not something Hrvey can influence (though we don’t understand why Google doesn’t allow users to configure e.g. hourly refreshes).

 If this latency is unacceptable to you, check out our direct Google Calendar integration that comes with out Google Workspaces integration - that one updates instantly as we can send the updates directly to Google instead of waiting for them to ask us.
 The integrated calendar currently always shows the entire organization’s leave, but more configurability is planned.

 If you have any further questions, feel free to write us at email@example.com

 If you don’t already have an account you can learn more and sign up for free at hrvey.com

-This tutorial series shows you how to get the most out of G Suite (formerly Google Apps for Work) in your organization (also in ways not directly involving Hrvey).
+This tutorial series shows you how to get the most out of Google Workspaces (formerly G Suite) in your organization (also in ways not directly involving Hrvey).